ivanzakharov/docs/development-guidelines/overview.md

 - No basic/standard functionality can be limited with new customization/extension.

+- Each extension/customization should be enframed with condition for checking if the new feature is enabled.

 - Each customization should be checked with another developer for BP.
 See [Code review](/development-process/code-review/)

 - To run something in batch and if it will not be consumed externally (with web-service calls etc.), it is simplier to implement it using the RunBaseBatch framework rather than SysOperations.